 Henry Jackson will notes: June 26, 1690

 In the name of God Amen.
-I Henry Jackson of Dublin in the parish of St. Peter's in the Kingdom of Ireland being God be praised in sound and perfect health and remembrance but knowing the frailty of all mankind and being shortly by God’s grace to enter into a battle in the service of their Majesties of Great Britain against our ffrench Enemies Doe ordain this my last will and testament in manner and form following Viz: First and principally I commit my soul under the hands of God Almighty no matter hoping through the merits of Jesus Christ my only Savior to receive free pardon of my sins and as for my pay due to me for my service in their Majesties [ship the [S?]] and all other my goods and chattels whatsoever I give and bequeath to John [Horst?] in the County of Cork in the parish of Kingsaile in the kingdom of Ireland above said [Mariner?] making him sole executor of this my last Will and Testament.
+I Henry Jackson of Dublin in the parish of St. Patrick's in the Kingdom of Ireland being God be praised in sound and perfect health and remembrance but knowing the frailty of all mankind and being shortly by God’s grace to enter into a battle in the service of their Majesties of Great Britain against our ffrench Enemies Doe ordain this my last will and testament in manner and form following Viz: First and principally I commit my soul under the hands of God Almighty no matter hoping through the merits of Jesus Christ my only Savior to receive free pardon of my sins and as for my pay due to me for my service in their Majesties [ship the [S?]] and all other my goods and chattels whatsoever I give and bequeath to John [Horst?] in the County of Cork in the parish of Kingsaile in the kingdom of Ireland above said [Mariner?] making him sole executor of this my last Will and Testament.
 In witness whereof I have thereunto set my hand and seal this 26th day of June in the second year of the reign of our [Sovereign] King William and Queen Mary over England Anno Domine 1690: Henry Jackson: signed sealed and acknowledged in the presence of Wm Martin William [Alcock?]
 Thomas [Bollton].

 Probated February 6, 1691.
 [I can’t decipher the names here amongst all the Latin phraseology – Dorfort may be one of them]

 Henry JACKSON (died between June 26 1690 and February 6, 1691).
 It seems that he fought for King William and Queen Mary, possibly as a mariner – if I have decoded the script correctly.

 St. Patrick's, Dublin.
 NOTE: Marcus BERESFORD was buried here.